 - Travelers to France could find a wide variety of attractions and entertainments in Paris that included: blind people playing at picquet and whist; girls selling toothpicks; lotteries and raffles; jugglers; and mountebanks offering health in little boxes.

 - A letter of credit was said to be more advantageous than bank notes or cash and the most safe and comfortable way to pay for things while traveling in France.

 - Travelers to France did not understand the difference between “Hopital” and “Hospice.”
 A Hopital was for the sick and Hospice for the poor.

 - The Hopital des Enfans Trouvés was the foundling hospital in Paris.
 The first floor had 150 iron cradles complete with dazzling white linens.
 The number of children taken in annually ranged from as low as 5 to as high as 6,000.
 Moreover, part of the Hopital was also used as a lying-in for pregnant women.

 - Visitors were advised to keep their passports always in their pocket.

 - Three primary modes of travel in France were the Diligence, a hired chaise, and a person’s own private carriage.

 - Rules for traveling in France were also fairly simple.
-It was an established principle that a person paid for as many horses as there were persons, as shown in the following chart:
+It was an established principle that a person paid for as many horses as there were persons.
+This is shown in the following chart: